Craig Breen: Career

 Breen won his first ERC rally at the 2014 Acropolis Rally in Greece, driving a Peugeot 208 T16.

 Breen and co-driver Scott Martin won the 2015 Circuit of Ireland Rally which had been a long-time ambition of Craig's especially as this would be the 20th anniversary of his Rally Idol's Tarmac Championship win, that being Frank Meagher.

-He did a part-time campaign with the Citroën Total World Rally Team in 2016, achieving his maiden Special Stage win and an emotional first podium finish with third place at the 2016 Rally Finland.
+Breen did a part-time campaign with the Citroën Total World Rally Team in 2016, achieving his maiden Special Stage win and an emotional first podium finish with third place at the 2016 Rally Finland.
 He improved the result in 2018 by finishing second at the 2018 Rally Sweden.

 Breen joined Hyundai Shell Mobis WRT for two events in the 2019 WRC campaign, remaining with the team on a part-time campaign through to the end of the 2021 WRC season.
 In this period, he accomplished four podium finishes, including three second places.

 In October 2021, it was announced that Breen would join M-Sport World Rally Team as their lead driver for the 2022 season.
 He joined Adrien Fourmaux and Gus Greensmith in competing at all 13 rounds, making it his first full-time WRC campaign.

-He achieved two podium finishes with the Ford Puma Rally1, with a second place in Italy and a third place on debut in Monte Carlo.
+Breen achieved two podium finishes with the Ford Puma Rally1, with a second place in Italy and a third place on debut in Monte Carlo.
 Before the 2022 Rally Catalunya, James Fulton became Breen's new co-driver after his long-time co-driver Paul Nagle announced his retirement.

 Breen moved from M-Sport back to Hyundai Shell Mobis WRT for the 2023 World Rally Championship, again as a part-time driver for the Korean team.
-He started his campaign in Sweden with a second place finish which saw him leading the rally for a considerable part of the event.
+He started his campaign in Sweden with a second-place finish which saw him leading the rally for a considerable part of the event.
 Unfortunately, Breen was killed in a crash during a test before Rally Croatia.